return42/sphkerneldoc/linux_src_doc/drivers/infiniband/ulp/srpt/ib_srpt_c.rst

 Description
 -----------

-An IB_CM_RTU_RECEIVED message indicates that the connection is established and that the recipient may begin transmitting (RTU = ready to use).
+An RTU (ready to use) message indicates that the connection has been established and that the recipient may begin transmitting.

 .. _`srpt_cm_handler`: